stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 it sees an `Input` event it tries to `decode`s the `ByteString`, if decoding fails we move on, if it succeeds we feed the *input* to the `Step` function of the server together with the current `state`.
-It's this `Step` function that is the only thing that can fail, so we wrap the call in a try-catch and if it fails we catch the error and call `Restart` on
+It's this `Step` function that is the only thing that can fail, so we wrap the call in a try-catch and if it fails we catch the error and call `Restart` on the supervisor tree with the name of the failing worker.

 The `state` field gets updated with the new state and the *output* gets `encode`d into a `BytesString` and sent back to the client via the `Socket`.